Constantine the Great: Assessment and legacy

 The Holy Roman Empire reckoned Constantine among the venerable figures of its tradition.
-In the later Byzantine state, it became a great honor for an emperor to be hailed as a "new Constantine"; ten emperors carried the name, including the last emperor of the Eastern Roman Empire.
+In the later Byzantine state, it became a great honour for an emperor to be hailed as a "new Constantine"; ten emperors carried the name, including the last emperor of the Eastern Roman Empire.
 Charlemagne used monumental Constantinian forms in his court to suggest that he was Constantine's successor and equal.
-Charlemagne, Henry VIII, Philip II of Spain, Godfrey of Bouillon, House of Capet, House of Habsburg, House of Stuart, Macedonian dynasty and Phokas family claimed descent from Constantine.
+Charlemagne, Henry VIII, Philip II of Spain, Godfrey of Bouillon, the House of Capet, the House of Habsburg, the House of Stuart, the Macedonian dynasty and the Phokas family claimed descent from Constantine.
 Geoffrey of Monmouth embroidered a tale that the legendary king of Britain, King Arthur, was also a descendant of Constantine.
-Constantine acquired a mythic role as a warrior against heathens.
+Constantine acquired a mythic role as a hero and warrior against heathens.
 His reception as a saint seems to have spread within the Byzantine empire during wars against the Sasanian Persians and the Muslims in the late 6th and 7th century.
 The motif of the Romanesque equestrian, the mounted figure in the posture of a triumphant Roman emperor, became a visual metaphor in statuary in praise of local benefactors.
 The name "Constantine" enjoyed renewed popularity in western France in the 11th and 12th centuries.
+During the Fascist period in Italy in the 20th century, parallels between Constantine and Mussolini became especially popular after the signing of the Lateran Pacts by the Italian State and the Catholic Church in 1929.
+Mussolini's perceived role in bringing about the historic agreement was sometimes even explicitly compared to Constantine's Edict of Milan.
+For example, the archbishop of Milan, Cardinal Ildefonso Schuster, claimed that, after sixteen centuries, a second March on Rome had occurred and a second 'religious pact' had been established, linking Mussolini to the spiriti magni of both Constantine and Augustus.

-The Niš Constantine the Great Airport is named in honor of him.
+The Niš Constantine the Great Airport is named in honour of him.
 A large cross was planned to be built on a hill overlooking Niš, but the project was cancelled.
-In 2012, a memorial was erected in Niš in his honor.
+In 2012, a memorial was erected in Niš in his honour.
 The Commemoration of the Edict of Milan was held in Niš in 2013.

-The Orthodox Church considers Constantine a saint (Άγιος Κωνσταντίνος, Saint Constantine), having a feast day on 21 May, and calls him isapostolos (ισαπόστολος Κωνσταντίνος)—an equal of the Apostles.
+Constantine is sometimes associated with the religiopolitical ideology known as Caesaropapism, which epitomises the unity of church and state.
+However, his association with this ideology has been debated.